Tips for Teens with Diabetes: Be Active

 to promote physical activity for teens in their community

-Involve your family in active programs like the YMCA, swim clubs, 4H, Boy or Girl Scouts, Boys & Girls Clubs, and youth recreation programs.
+- Involve your family in active programs like the Y, swim clubs, 4-H, Boy or Girl Scouts, Boys & Girls Clubs, and youth recreation programs.

 How can I manage my diabetes?

-If you have diabetes, you need to be active, make healthy food choices, and stay at a healthy weight.
-You also need to take your insulin or any other medicines that your doctor tells you to and check your blood glucose as planned with your health care team.
+If you have diabetes, you need to be active, make healthy food choices, and stay at or get to a healthy weight.
+You also need to take your insulin or any other medicines that your doctor tells you to and check your blood sugar as planned with your health care team.
 Taking care of your diabetes can help you stay fit, feel great, and give you more energy to have fun.